 When will children be able to get vaccinated against Covid?

 Until there are enough vaccinations for everyone in the population, it is likely that those aged 50 and above will be most likely to receive the vaccine.
 The initial doses of the vaccine are currently being reserved for those most vulnerable to the disease, such as the elderly and health/social care workers.

 More doses of the vaccine are expected to become available later this year, however it is unclear what the government’s policy will be on vaccine distribution and if/when children will be eligible to receive them.

 Would children get the Covid vaccine the same way they get their flu vaccines?

 Currently, all children in primary schools and year 7 are entitled to a free flu vaccine, administered as a nasal spray.
 If the vaccine is approved to be given to children, there is no suggestion that it would be available in a different format to the standard injection that most vaccinations are given through.

 In terms of distribution, the vaccines are currently being distributed at designated hospitals and care homes, and so far over a million people in the UK have been vaccinated.
 As mentioned previously, however, there are currently no plans to give children the Covid vaccine.

 Will the Covid vaccine allow schools, nurseries and childcare to operate as normal again?

 Although the news of a potential vaccine is promising, there are still many things we don’t know and therefore it’s too soon to assume that schools and other parts of society will be able to return to normal within the next few months.
-As it stands, education and childcare are still continuing to operate but with certain health and safety measures in place – check out our article for more information on how to keep safe when booking childcare during this time.
+As it stands, schools are closed but nurseries and childcare are still continuing to operate, with certain health and safety measures in place.
+Check out our article for more information on how to keep safe when booking childcare during this time.

 The vaccine still needs to be approved, manufactured and distributed before we can think about loosening any current restrictions, and until then we need to continue to follow the measures that we know work social distancing, hand-washing and mask-wearing.